MJoergen/nexys4ddr/mandelbrot/README.md

 ## Iterator
-This component performs the main calculation.
-It takes a input the complex number c (or rather the real and imaginary values cx and cy).
+This component (see src/iterator.vhd) performs the main calculation.
+It takes as input the complex number c (or rather the real and imaginary values cx and cy).
 It then iterates the Mandelbrot function a number of times and stops when either the maximum iteration count is reached, or an overflow occurs.

 The testbench is again only investigative, and only tests a single starting
 value: -1 + 0.5\*i.